dyspop/dyspop/README.md

 ### Hi there 👋

-🔭 I’m working on Yield App
+🔭 I’m working on BriskPick (ask me about it!)

-🌱 I’m learning React, Svelte, tmux
+🌱 I’m learning js: React, Next, Typescript, tRPC, Prisma | python: Pillow, Turtle

 👯 I’m looking to collaborate on image manipulation experiments